cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-product-addon/readme.txt

 9. Attach inputs to bulk products

 == Changelog ==
+= 15.1 October 30, 2018 =
+* Feature: Text input now have placeholder option
+* Feature: Section/HTML input now have description and desc_tooltip options
+* Feature: If unique datanames not found, it will not render fields but an alert/info message.
+* Bug fixed: Image dropdown was not working due to JS error
+* Bug fixed: Conditional logic issue fixed when options have quote (')
+* Warning: A warning removed on cart page
+* Compatibility: WC latest version checked
 = 15.0 October 25, 2018 =
 * Feature: [Multiple metas can be attached with single product (PRO)](https://najeebmedia.com/2018/10/25/ppom-version-15-0-multiple-meta/)
 * Feature: Better import/export feature added